AntonSol919/linkspace/homepage/eli5.md

 | /log-without-spam/event0003 | Alice is looking for a taxi |

 It is common to think of deleting or moving data.
-But this is not what really happens.
+This is flawed.

-The effect of "moving" or "deleting" are achieved by creating new entries.
+The effect of "moving" or "deleting" is done by creating new entries.
-For instance, "log-without-spam" is a copy of "log" without "event0002".
+For example; the log-without-spam is a copy of log with event0002 deleted.

 The features you're familiar with in many of your apps are implemented through this loop.
 Things like:

 - The timeline of posts